ThaisaMirely/events-programming-for-women/README.md

-most events are geared toward girls(girls understand how anyone who is identified as such :blush:) and beginners or enthusiasts of software development. of course, not only restricted to the public. the purpose is disceminar conheciemnto .
+most events are geared toward girls(girls understand how anyone who is identified as such :blush:) and beginners or enthusiasts of software development. of course, not only restricted to the public. the purpose is disseminate the knowledge.

 are welcome and make good use of the material.  :sparkles: